pessi-v/timeliner/POC_README.md

 - Great for project management, medical records, battle timelines, etc.

 ## Architecture Decisions

+### BigInt for Extreme Time Ranges
+To support extreme date ranges (from millions of years ago to centuries in the future), we use PostgreSQL's `bigint` type to store seconds from a reference epoch:

+**Why bigint?**
+- PostgreSQL's `datetime` type has limits (4713 BC to 294276 AD) - can't represent dinosaurs
+- PostgreSQL's `interval` type has maximum value limits - can't handle geological time scales
+- `bigint` can store any value from -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807
+- Perfect for representing billions of years in seconds

+**How it works:**
+- Reference epoch: Year 0 (DateTime.new(0, 1, 1))
+- All events stored as seconds from this epoch
+- Negative values = past (e.g., -7,193,280,000,000,000 seconds = 228 million years ago)
+- Positive values = future (e.g., +4,733,510,400 seconds = year 2150)
+- Regular dates converted to seconds automatically

+**Benefits:**
+- Seamlessly handles dinosaurs (millions of years ago)
+- Supports far future events (thousands of years ahead)
+- Simple integer arithmetic for calculations
+- No special database type handling required
+- Fast comparisons and sorting

 ### Why SVG?
 - **Scalability**: Perfect for zoom operations